scipp/scipp/doc/report-1.md

 Big parts of the discussion above considers workspaces types incompatible with current algorithms, as well as new algorithms that might be incompatible with current workspaces.
 Specific solutions have to be postponed until a design draft is available, but generally speaking we have the following tools at our hand:
-- Begin implementation with
+- Begin implementation with cases that would not involve refactoring major fractions of our algorithms:
-  - existing workspaces types that are used infrequently and
+  - Existing workspaces types that are used infrequently.
-  - new workspace types that replace current workarounds.
+  - New workspace types that replace current workarounds.
-  These would not involve refactoring major fractions of our algorithms.
 - Wrap new workspaces in old workspaces or, less likely, old workspaces in new workspaces.
 - Provide converters between old and new workspaces, where applicable (not all new workspace types will have a corresponding old workspace type).
 - Provide new algorithms mainly for new workspace types that have no support or workaround currently.